marcopist/tinksync/README.md

 This will produce a link as an output.
 Follow it, and follow the instructions to connect your first bank.

 Have more banks?
-That's perfect, that's why Tink (and this app) are made for you.
-Just re-run `python -m tinksync.cli --connect` and follow the instructions again to connect to another bank.
+That's perfect, that's why Tink (and this app) were made.
+Just re-run `tinksync --connect` and follow the instructions again to connect to another bank.
 (Do not reuse the same link as the first time).
 Repeat the operation as many times as you need to connect to all your bank accounts.
-Easy peasy :)
+Easy peasy 🙃.

 ### Check your integration